Cardiolund ECG Parser

 The interval measurement performance has been evaluated using the Physionet QT database.
 For this dataset, the average errors in QRS complex and T wave onsets and offsets have been shown to be acceptable.

-The ECG Parser is CE-marked as a medical device software product for automated interpretation of 1-12 lead ECGs.
-The software can handle varying levels of signal quality, ranging from poor-quality single-lead ECGs acquired with mobile devices, to high-quality 12-lead recordings.
+The ECG Parser can be integrated with custom software and ECG recording hardware to form a ECG medical device system that provides automated interpretation of 1-12 lead ECGs.
+The ECG Parser can handle varying levels of signal quality, ranging from poor-quality single-lead ECGs acquired with mobile devices, to high-quality 12-lead recordings.

 The ECG Parser is is not a complete diagnostic software, neither is it intended for real-time applications, nor for interpretation of life-threatening cardiac diseases.

-The ECG Parser is medical device software classified as Class IIa on the MDD classification scale, and as Class B (Non-serious injury possible) on EN IEC 62304 classification scale.
+An ECG system that integrates the ECG Parser is typically classed as a Class IIa medical device on the MDD/MDR classification scale, and as Class B (Non-serious injury possible) on EN IEC 62304 classification scale.

-There are also many possible applications of the software that does not require CE marking (plotting, storage, research and non-clinical applications): * ECG research * ECG visualisation * ECG storage * ECG-related biometric applications
+There are also many possible applications of the software that does not invoke medical device legal requirements, includeing the following (plotting, storage, research and non-clinical) applications:

 The ECG Parser is only intended for analysis of ECG signals recorded on humans.
 The software may be used for analysing ECG signals recorded on children when the results are first reviewed by trained professionals.
 The software is not suitable for analysis of ECG signals recorded on animals.